 Also, see Pentecostal vs Charismatic: What’s the Difference? to learn more.

 Pentecostalism and the Church of God: Comparison

 There are dozens of Christian denominations called the “Church of God.”
-There are “Church of God” denominations in the Baptist and Wesleyan traditions, but the majority are found in the Pentecostal tradition.
-The largest Church of God denomination is known as the “Church of God (Cleveland, Tennessee).”
-(Also see Pentecostal vs New Apostolic Pentecostal: What’s the Difference?)
+There are “Church of God” denominations in the Baptist and Wesleyan traditions, but most are found in the Pentecostal tradition.
+The largest Church of God denomination is the “Church of God (Cleveland, Tennessee).”
+(Also see Pentecostal vs. New Apostolic Pentecostal: What’s the Difference?)

 |OVERVIEW||Pentecostalism||Church of God|